 Try to explain to your hosts why you picked their hotel (due to their ecological & socially just principles) offer them realistic ideas on how to improve the guest experience, if they are eager to listen.
 Write polite but honest reviews in guest books and online review sites.

-Remain on trails, keep far from wildlife, be silent, wear natural colours, do not take or introduce anything to the environment.
+Remain on designated trails, respect and keep far from wildlife, do not chase animals to photograph them, be silent, wear natural colours, do not take or introduce anything to the environment.